Josh Rojas Player Props: Diamondbacks vs. Guardians

-On Friday, Josh Rojas (.222 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks face the Cleveland Guardians, whose starting pitcher will be Touki Toussaint.
-First pitch is at 9:40 PM ET.
+On Saturday, Josh Rojas (.235 slugging percentage in past 10 games, with zero home runs) and the Arizona Diamondbacks play the Cleveland Guardians, whose starting pitcher will be Shane Bieber.
+First pitch is at 10:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Phillies.
+He had a one-hit performance in his last game (1-for-2) against the Guardians.

 Josh Rojas Game Info & Props vs. the Guardians